- Rheumatoid Arthritis Slideshow Pictures

 - Where can people find more information on amyloidosis?

-The diagnosis of amyloidosis is made by detecting the characteristic amyloid protein in a biopsy specimen of involved tissue (such as mouth, rectum, fat, kidney, heart, or liver).
+The definite diagnosis of amyloidosis is made by detecting the characteristic amyloid protein in a biopsy specimen of involved tissue (such as mouth, rectum, fat, kidney, heart, or liver).
 A needle aspiration biopsy of fat just under the skin of the belly (fat pad aspiration), originally developed at Boston University, offers a simple and less invasive method to diagnose systemic amyloidosis.
 Pathologists (physician specializing in examining tissues) can see the protein in the biopsy specimen when it is coated with a special dye, called Congo red stain.

 What is the treatment for amyloidosis?

+There is no cure for amyloidosis.
 The treatment of amyloidosis depends on the type of amyloidosis involved.
 Initial treatment of amyloidosis involves correcting organ failure and treating any underlying illness (such as myeloma, infection, or inflammation).
 The disease is frequently discovered after significant organ damage has already occurred.
 Therefore, stabilization of organ function is an initial target of treatment.
 The most frequent cause of death in systemic amyloidosis is kidney failure.

 Sephardic Jews and Turks inherit a genetic disease called familial Mediterranean fever, which is associated with amyloidosis and characterized by episodes of "attacks" of fever, joint, and abdominal pains.
 These attacks can be prevented with the medication colchicine (Colcrys).
 Armenians and Ashkenazi Jews also have a higher incidence of familial Mediterranean fever attacks but do not suffer amyloid deposition disease.
 Other reports of amyloidosis in families are extremely rare.